-Kisii, a county in South-western Kenya, has experienced a drastic transformation in recent years; a transformation attributed to the millions of shillings invested by Kenyan Diasporas around the world.
-In the last few years, Kenyans abroad have invested in residential and commercial properties, schools, hospitals and hotels, making Kisii one of the fastest growing counties in the country.
-This trend of growing remittance inflow can be witnessed across Kenya, with a recent report by the country’s central bank stating that Kenyans working and living abroad are now sending home four times more money than a decade earlier.
+To give you an example, Kisii, a county in south-western Kenya, has experienced a drastic transformation in recent years.
+And this transformation can be attributed to the millions of shillings invested by Kenyan expats around the world.
+In the last few years, they have invested in residential and commercial properties, schools, hospitals, and hotels, thereby making Kisii one of Kenya’s fastest-growing counties.

 One can witness this trend of growing remittance inflow across Kenya.
 According to a report released in 2018, the Central Bank of Kenya (CBK) stated that Kenyans working and living abroad were sending home four times more money than they did a decade earlier.